European enclaves in North Africa before 1830: French possessions

 After nearly a decade, on 19 September 1628, Sanson Napollon, heir to the Lenche fortunes, signed a commercial treaty with Algiers and revived the trading posts at Annaba, La Calle and the Bastion de France.
 As well as harvesting coral, he also opened a trading post dealing in wheat at Cap Rosa.
 In 1631 Louis XIII named Napollon governor of the Bastion, making it thereafter a property of the crown rather than of the Duke of Guise.
 However Napollon was killed during a Genoese attack in 1633, and in 1637 an Algerian fleet under Ali Bitchin seized and destroyed all the French and trading posts along the coast.

 In 1664, Louis XIV mounted an expedition (known as the Djidjelli expedition) to take the city of Jijel and use it as a base against piracy.
 The city was taken, but after holding it for just three months, the French retreated, abandoning it.
 In 1682 and again in 1683 Admiral Duquesne bombarded Algiers as part of France's campaigns against piracy, and in 1684 the Dey of Algiers signed a new treaty with de Tourville.
-French possession of the Bastion de France was confirmed for 100 years, and previous rights in La Calle, Cap Rose, Annaba, and Bejaia were restored.
+French possession of the Bastion de France was confirmed for 100 years, and previous rights in La Calle, Cap Rose, Annaba, and Béjaïa were restored.

 The 1684 treaty also transferred these rights from Napollon to M. Denis Dussault, before, under another treaty signed in 1690, all rights in these concessions were assigned to the French Africa Company.
 The French Africa Company promptly abandoned the Bastion and based its trade in la Calle, where it continued to operate until it was wound up in 1799.
 In 1807 the Dey of Algiers ceded all former French rights for trading posts and bases to the United Kingdom, and they were not restored to France until the Congress of Vienna.
 During the diplomatic crisis of 1827 between Algiers and France, the French abandoned la Calle, and the Algerians promptly destroyed it.
 These events were the prelude to the French conquest of Algeria in 1830.